There are millions of inside sales reps in the world.

 Here’s how to do it: This doesn’t have to turn into listening to a whole call and a cold-coaching session.
 It can just be a drive-by.
 As they hang up their call, just stop by and say, “Hey, you know what?
 You sounded great!
 I’m glad you’re on my team.”
 That’s it!
 Don’t dive into a coaching conversation, just let them know they’re a badass.

 3. Instill Confidence Through Mini-Training Exercise

 If you’re noticing reps who don’t seem to have a lot of confidence on the phone, there’s a really easy (and fun) exercise to fix it.

 One of the biggest indicators of a rep who might be lacking confidence is someone who sounds like they are introducing themselves on the phone by asking a question.
 Their vocal inflection rises, and they seem unsure of themselves.

 Here’s how to do it: Get all your reps together and have them practice ending their introductions with the word “dammit.”
 Have them say, “Hi I’m Lauren and I’m with Factor 8 DAMMIT” twenty times and then drop the dammit.
 Their whole tone and demeanor should change, and help them exude the needed confidence.

 Check out this tip looks like in action:

 4. Help Reps Find Their Edge

 Teaching confidence can also be done by equipping reps with the skills they need to be strong.
-One of my favorite ways to do this is by hosting a contest to reward reps for finding their edge, and using the gatekeeper to get info they need.
+One of my favorite ways to do this is by hosting a contest to reward reps for finding their edge and using the gatekeeper to get the info they need.

 After all, James Bond never apologizes for going in and doing a reconnaissance mission — even if sometimes there is a little collateral damage.
 This is the mindset we want to instill in reps while they’re on the phone getting information.